HonorableAnomaly/Beginner-WebDev/README.md

-# Beginner-WebDev
+# Essential-WebDev

-The essentials of HTML and CSS, JavaScript, Node.js, Express, MongoDB and other web technologies
+The basic web technologies up to advanced methods using HTML, CSS, JavaScript, Node.js, Express, MongoDB and other tools for full-scope web development.